If my memory serves me correctly, it was May 1981.

 "I'm still your friend, stupid," she rubbed my shoulder.
 "In parts of Turkey, some families don't have a home and live on the streets.
 People like them would do anything to live in a house like yours.
 Be grateful because it could be worse."

 That's when I knew I'd met a genuine human being who cared more for others than herself.
 This made Romy's departure for her month's vacation very hard.
 There was no reason to be sad because Romy said she'd return to Hawaii after, but something about it felt final.
-At the airport, she told me, "I've got some money saved up and I'll pay for way to Istanbul.
+At the airport, she told me, "I've got some money saved up, and I'll pay for your way to Istanbul.
 You can meet my folks, and it would be fun to show somebody around town, but you have to pay me back; how's that sound?"

 I was all for it, but after waiting some time, Romy never sent the tickets.
 I didn't want to pester Leonard, but I went to his house to see if he knew anything.
 His new girlfriend made me wait outside while she vacuumed the house, top and bottom.
-"Leonard, Romy, she was going to send for me to join her in Istanbul, but I never heard back," I said.
+"Leonard, Romy said she was going to send for me to join her in Istanbul, but I never heard back," I said.
 Do you know what happened?"

 "Hey there," I smiled even though she couldn't see it.
 "Leonard tells me there's some stuff going on with you?"